 When using temporary employees or seasonal employees, do not feel that you are compelled to hire them just because they’ve worked for you for ninety days or more.
 In fact, examine the success of a temp at thirty days.

 The supervisor sees this as an opportunity to not have to constantly train new temps and this is appreciated.
 It is not, however, the way to obtain a superior staff.
-I tell supervisors they may hire the top 5% or so of their temporary staff members – only the very best.
+We tell supervisors they may hire the top 5% or so of their temporary staff members – only the very best.

 Employers will experience increased difficulty when scheduling temporary employees due to the rules of the Affordable Care Act (ACA).
 Here's a summary of how it affects how you schedule temporary employees and how many days they can work before they are eligible for health care through the temporary employer.

 Temporary employees are hired directly by the company or they are obtained from a temporary staffing agency.
-If an agency provides the temporary employee, the employer pays a fee over and above the compensation collected by the employee.
+If an agency provides a temporary employee, the employer pays a fee over and above the compensation collected by the employee.

-Temporary employees, who work through an agency, may have paid benefits such as health care insurance.
+Temporary employees, who work through an agency may have paid benefits such as health care insurance.
 These employees remain the employee of the agency, though, not the employee of the company where they are placed.